Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/README.md

   <center><em>Results are reported as: mean ± std</em></center>

   ### Uncertainty plots
   As additional results we report here the uncertainty plots for the MCD generative classification tasks.
-Uncertainty is compute sampling from the network 100 times.
+Uncertainty is compute by sampling from the network 100 times.
   <details>
   <summary>cGAN GC MCD</summary>